threatexpress/cs2modrewrite/readme.md

 # Convert Cobalt Strike profiles to Apache mod_rewrite .htaccess files to support HTTP C2 Redirection

-This is a quick script that converts a Cobalt Strike profile to a base mod_rewrite .htaccess file to support HTTP redirection with Cobalt Strike
+This is a quick script that converts a Cobalt Strike profile to a functional mod_rewrite .htaccess file to support HTTP proxy redirection from Apache to a  CobaltStrike teamserver.

-You will most likely want to tune and test before use, but it does help get the script started.

-This was heavily based on the work by Jeff Dimmock @bluescreenofjeff
+You should test and tune the output as needed before depolying

 __Updates and Features__

- - Uses the Profile User-Agent and Endpoint URI to create rewrite rules
- - Support CobaltStrike 3.10 HTTP Stager
- - Template for Scripted Web Delivery support
+ - Rewrite Rules based on valid C2 URIs (HTTP GET, POST, and Stager) and specified User-Agent string.
+Result: Only requests to valid C2 URIs with a specified UA string will be proxied to the Team Server by default.
+ - Uses a custom Malleable C2 profile to build a .htaccess file with corresponding mod_rewrite rules
+ - Supports the most recent Cobalt Strike 3.10 profile features
+ - HTTP or HTTPS proxying to the Cobalt Strike Team Server
+ - HTTP 302 Redirection to a Legitimate Site for Non-Matching Requests

 ## Quick start